mmistakes/minimal-mistakes/_drafts/fs2.md

 )))
 ```

-The fs2 library defines a lot of smart constructors for the `Chunk` type, letting us create a `Chunk` from an `Option`, a `Seq`, a `Queue`, and so on.
+The fs2 library defines a lot of smart-constructors for the `Chunk` type, letting us create a `Chunk` from an `Option`, a `Seq`, a `Queue`, and so on.

-Most of the functions defined on streams are `Chunk`-aware, which means that we don't have to worry about chunks while we are working with them.
+Most of the functions defined on streams are `Chunk`- aware, so we don't have to worry about chunks while working with them.

 ## 3. Transforming a Stream

-Once we've built a Stream, we can transform its values more or less as we make to regular Scala collections.
-For example, let's create a stream containing all the actors which hero belongs from the Justice League or the Avengers.
+Once we've built a Stream, we can transform its values more or less as we make in regular Scala collections.
+For example, let's create a stream containing all the actors whose hero belongs from the Justice League or the Avengers.
 We can use the `++` operator, which concatenates two streams:

 ```scala
 val dcAndMarvelSuperheroes: Stream[Pure, Actor] = jlActors ++ avengersActors